Krissy Vaine: Modeling career

-In addition to wrestling, Parmeter also began working for the Home Shopping Network in 2011 as a model for beauty products and clothing.
+In addition to wrestling, Eubanks also began working for the Home Shopping Network in 2011 as a model for beauty products and clothing.

 Personal life

-Parmeter played softball in her youth and was also a cheerleader in high school.
+Eubanks played softball in her youth and was also a cheerleader in high school.
 She has also been a model for Wrangler.

-Parmeter is married to Ryan Parmeter, who competed on the fourth and fifth seasons of NXT under the ring name Conor O'Brian and formerly wrestled as Konnor on the WWE main roster as one half of The Ascension.
+Eubanks was married to wrestler Ryan Parmeter until 2024.

-In August 2009, Parmeter became a blogger for women's wrestling website Diva Dirt.
+In August 2009, Eubanks became a blogger for women's wrestling website Diva Dirt.
 In January 2010, Eubanks launched her own podcast, The Krissy Vaine Project, at Diva Dirt.
 In March 2010, Eubanks announced that she was no longer using her long-time ring name Krissy Vaine.
 She then revealed her new ring name to be Kristin Astara.
 Following her name change, she also renamed her podcast to Kristin & Friends, with the first episode airing on March 27, 2010.

-Parmeter announced on her Instagram page that she is pregnant with her first child.
-She gave birth to a boy named Elijah Parmeter on 2018.
+Eubanks announced on her Instagram page that she is pregnant with her first child.
+She gave birth to a boy named Elijah in 2018.